-You’re invited to browse our catalogue of articles describing common leg injuries and how we treat them – from torn ligaments to muscle tears.
-Injuries can be caused by damage to muscles, ligaments, nerves, bones or joints.
+Injuries can be caused by damage to muscles, ligaments, nerves, bones or joints in your legs.
 Below are links to articles explaining the different types of structures in your legs and the injuries related to them.
 We’ve also included tips on how to tend to your injury at home!

 Most injuries don’t happen in isolation.
 In most cases, we find 2 to 3 structures at the root of a problem.
 It’s also common to find more than one injury.

 When diagnosing patient problems, we determine the main area which has been damaged and focus our treatment on that.
 The general progression of problems stems from these underlying structures (generally in this order): 1) Nerves 2) Bones 3) Joints 4) Discs 5) Ligaments 6) Tendons 7) Muscles